jon-hanson/parsecj/README.md

 ## Defining Parsers

-A parser for a language is constructed with the library by translating the production rules comprising the language grammar into parsers, by using the combinators provided by the library.
+A parser for a language is constructed by translating the production rules comprising the language grammar into parsers, by using the combinators provided by the library.

 ### Combinators